Exploring run-and-tumble movement in confined settings through simulation: Processes with memory

 Understanding process memory is not only theoretically intriguing but also practically significant.
-For instance, \cite{Frangipane2019} demonstrated invariance properties of bacterial random walks in complex structures, suggesting that real-world bacterial motion often exhibits memory effects that need to be accounted for in predictive models.
-Additionally, the impact of memory on narrow escape times and sorting of active particles was explored in \cite{Paoluzzi2020}, emphasizing the practical applications in microfluidic device design and biological systems .
+For instance, Frangipane et al. demonstrated invariance properties of bacterial random walks in complex structures, suggesting that real-world bacterial motion often exhibits memory effects that need to be accounted for in predictive models \cite{Frangipane2019}.
+Additionally, the impact of memory on narrow escape times and the sorting of active particles was explored by Paoluzzi et al., emphasizing the practical applications in microfluidic device design and biological systems \cite{Paoluzzi2020}.

 By integrating these insights, it becomes clear that memory effects play a fundamental role in the dynamics of confined run-and-tumble particles.
-This study’s exploration of simple memory processes provides a foundational understanding that can be expanded with more complex, real-world inspired mechanisms in future research.
+This study’s exploration of simple memory processes provides a foundational understanding that can be expanded with more complex, real-world-inspired mechanisms in future research.
 Such efforts will enhance our ability to predict and control particle behavior in various scientific and technological applications.